An evening of celebration

 Fernando’s memory remains an inspiration to people who campaign for a green and peaceful future.

-In 1995, the Rainbow Warrior II was boarded by French commandos, as it led a further protest against nuclear testing in Mururoa Atoll.
+In 1995, the Rainbow Warrior II was boarded by French commandos, as it led a further protest against nuclear testing in Moruroa Atoll.
 When Greenpeace activists were asked for their names, they only gave one: Fernando Pereira.

 A map showing key locations in Waitemata Harbour, Auckland.
 Stanley Point (red) where the French agents launched their zodiac and Marsden Wharf (purple) where the Rainbow Warrior was on the night of the bombing.
 The zodiac pilot fled towards Mechanic Bay (blue) while the divers swam to Auckland Harbour Bridge (green.)